With all of the selections out there, how do we define the best sleep tracker?

 It is difficult to pinpoint the best of the best when it comes to any product, and it is important to note here that some products not mentioned on our list are due to new versions being out and other factors, although they may still be available via online retailers like Amazon and eBay.

 Take a look below to learn why we did not review them below.

 The Beddit 3 sleep tracker is actually available for purchase via the Apple store, and Apple recently released the new 3.5 version of this device.
 However, since Apple recently canceled the cloud data storing for this device, we are not sure what Apple has in store for the future of this sleep tracker.

-This device is not reviewed here because we feature its upgrade version, the SleepScore Max sleep tracker—which is actually the product of a joint venture between ResMed and Dr Oz.
+This device is not reviewed here because we feature its upgrade version, the SleepScore Max sleep tracker—which is actually the product of a joint venture between ResMed (a company that manufactures sleep apnea devices) and Dr Oz.
 Moreover, since its accompanying app is no longer being developed further, it may not be a convenient purchase for many users.

 The Hello Sense sleep-tracking ball was initially hoped to be a best-seller, and the company hoped that it would be a success.
 Unfortunately, it did not leave up to the hype the company put out and now the company has since gone out of business.

 We've reviewed the Withings sleep tracking device above although you may also find the Withings Aura Smart Sleep device for purchase through some online retailers.
 When Nokia originally acquired the Withings brand, the Aura was discontinued— although, Nokia later decided to sell Withings back to the original company (confusing, we know!).
 So, since the Aura is no longer being made, we did not review it here, and instead reviewed their only sleep tracker— the Withings Sleep(aka Nokia Sleep System).